-In August 2018, the Financial Accounting Standards Board (FASB) issued guidance entitled "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Cost."
+In August 2018, the FASB issued guidance entitled "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Cost."
 The guidance aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by this guidance.
 This guidance became effective for interim and annual periods beginning after December 15, 2019.
 The guidance also requires an entity (customer) to expense the capitalized implementation costs of a hosting arrangement that is a service contract over the term of the hosting arrangement.
 It further specifies where to present expense and payments in the financial statements.
-Early adoption is permitted.
-The guidance is to be applied on a retrospective or prospective basis to all implementation costs incurred after the date of adoption.
-The Association has evaluated the impact of adoption on the Association's financial condition and its results of operations and determined the impact to be immaterial.
+The guidance was applied on a prospective basis.
+The adoption of this guidance did not materially impact the Association's financial condition or its results of operations.

 In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Defined Benefit Plans."
 The guidance modifies the disclosure requirements for employers that sponsor defined benefit pension or other postretirement plans.
-This guidance becomes effective for fiscal years ending after December 15, 2020.
-Early adoption is permitted.
-The guidance is to be applied on a retrospective basis for all periods.
-The adoption of this guidance will not impact the Association's financial condition or its results of operations, but will impact the employee benefit plan disclosures.
+This guidance became effective for fiscal years ending after December 15, 2020.
+The guidance was adopted, and was applied on a retrospective basis for all periods.
+The adoption of this guidance did not materially impact the Association's financial condition or its results of operations, but did impact the employee benefit plan disclosures.

 In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 The guidance modifies the requirements on fair value measurements by removing, modifying or adding to the disclosures.
 This guidance became effective for interim and annual periods beginning after December 15, 2019.
-Early adoption is permitted and an entity is permitted to early adopt any removal or modified disclosures and delay adoption of the additional disclosures until their effective date.
-The adoption of this guidance will not impact the Association's financial condition or its results of operations, but will impact the fair value measurements disclosures.
-The Association early adopted the removal and modified disclosures during the fourth quarter of 2018.
+The adoption of this guidance did not impact the Association's financial condition or its results of operations, but did impact the fair value measurements disclosures.